thomasabishop/eolas/Programming_Languages/NodeJS/REST/Create_RESTful_API_with_Express.md

 ````

-## Nodemon

-We don't want to have to restart the server every time we make a change to our files.
-We can use `nodemon` instead of `node` when running our `index.js` file so that file-changes are immediately registered without the need for a restart.

-> Once `nodemon` is installed, update your start script from `node index.js` to `nodemon index.js`.

 ## Our data

 > Typically when you create a RESTful API you are going to be returning data from a database.
 For simplicity we are just going simulate this with a simple data array so that we can focus on the Express syntax rather than database handling.